 The Government of Japan is also keen to support such private-sector efforts in various ways, including dispatching the Japan External Trade Organisation (JETRO) mission in June 2017.
 On the other hand, as a friend of Serbia, I would like the Serbian people to understand that efforts exerted by the Serbian side are also indispensable.
 Unfortunately, a lot of Japanese people are mistaken about Serbia’s current situation.

 Many Japanese people still think Serbia isn’t perfectly safe, due to the wars that the entire Western Balkan region went through in the 1990s.
 In that sense, the challenge for the Serbian side is to disseminate the correct information on Serbia to Japanese people for the purposes of erasing such a stereotyped image of Serbia.
 Please be assured that the Embassy of Japan in Serbia is always on your side and that we are more than happy to work with you, the Serbian people.

 Company Japan Tobacco International was the first direct investment linked to Japan to arrive in Serbia after the year 2000.
 Can Serbia interest investors from Japan today, and in which areas do you see such opportunities?

-I believe Serbia has a lot of potential to attract even more Japanese investors in the future.
+I believe Serbia has a lot of potentials to attract even more Japanese investors in the future.
 I have heard of some Japanese companies considering investing in Serbia, and also companies interested in Serbia’s geographically-favourable location and its quality labour with reasonable costs.
-Of course, it is in the hands of businesspeople who carry out deep and thorough analysis of new markets to make the final decision on their investment.
+Of course, it is in the hands of business people who carry out deep and thorough analysis of new markets to make the final decision on their investment.

 I appreciate the Serbian Government’s efforts to improve the investment and business environment, including effective macroeconomic results, such as budget consolidation, which is appraised by the international community, including the most important international financial institutions, such as the World Bank and the International Monetary Fund.